codeinthehole/codeinthehole.hugo/content/tips/return-false-with-prudence.md

 ### Return `null`, Null object or an empty collection

-Many objects will emply "finder" or factory methods responsible for looking up and then constructing an object:
+Many objects will employ "finder" or factory methods responsible for looking up and then constructing an object:

 ``` php